shubhamsawantsjsu/Illumio-Coding-Assignment-2018-PCE-teams/README.md

 ## Approach:

 * I have created 4 separate objects for 'inbound-tcp', 'inbound-udp', 'outbound-tcp' and 'outbound-udp'.
-Each objects have their separate port-ip mapping maintained using HashMap.
+Each object has their separate port-ip mapping maintained using HashMap.

 * As I know, the max number of ports in case of tcp and udp is 65K.
 This is not a very large number to store.
-Hence I am storing all the ports along with ip_addresses associated to it.
+Hence I am storing all the incoming ports along with ip_addresses associated to it.

 * As I directly have access to ports associated to 4 defined objects, all that searching process happens in O(1), but the main task is searching ip_address.